tansy/zxc/README.md

 ### Benchmark ARM64 (Apple Silicon)

-Benchmarks were conducted using lzbench (from @inikep), compiled with Clang 17.0.0 on macOS Sequoia 15.7.2 (Build 24G325).
+Benchmarks were conducted using lzbench (from @inikep), compiled with Clang 17.0.0 using *MOREFLAGS="-march=native"* on macOS Sequoia 15.7.2 (Build 24G325).
 The reference hardware is an Apple M2 processor (ARM64).
 All performance metrics reflect single-threaded execution on the standard Silesia Corpus.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio | Filename |
 | ---------------         | -----------| -----------| ----------- | ----- | -------- |